cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

    ^^^^^^^
 .. _apb_advanced_timer:

-APB Advanced Timer
+APB ADVANCED TIMER
 ==================
-APB Advanced Timer generates PWM for the external devices connected to CORE_V_MCU and the output events for the CPU subsystem by the use of four programmable 16 bit timers called "channels".
+APB ADVANCED TIMER generates PWM for the external devices connected to CORE_V_MCU and the output events for the CPU subsystem by the use of four programmable 16 bit timers called "channels".
 These four timers can be configured independently to support four unique PWM generation parallely.